 At Tijuana Bariatrics, we offer a wide range of obesity treatment options to help those who struggle with their weight regain control of their health.
 One way to effectively lose weight is to regularly exercise, but for those who struggle with obesity, exercising is often difficult.
-Let's take a moment to consider how obesity inhibits exercise in this overview from Tijuana, Mexico bariatric surgeons Fernando Garcia and David Vazquez.
+Let's take a moment to consider how obesity inhibits exercise in this overview from Tijuana, Mexico bariatric surgeons Fernando Garcia.

 Carrying excess weight exhausts the body.
 For those who are significantly overweight, this often means the body is stressed before they even start exercising.
 When the body is stressed, it makes it difficult to work out.

 Carrying extra weight also puts stress on the joints.
 Many people who struggle with obesity find that their knees, ankles, and other joints hurt from doing simple, daily tasks, which often leaves exercise out of the question.

 Obesity can lead to balance issues when weight is unevenly and disproportionately distributed across the body.
 Balance issues can make certain exercises difficult or dangerous to do.

 Many people who are obese feel self-conscious about their size, which may cause them to not want to go to a gym or be seen exercising for fear that people will stare, make insulting comments, or pass judgment.

 Being significantly overweight can affect breathing, making it difficult to exercise.
 This is because obesity makes the chest wall heavy, which in turn prevents the lungs from fully expanding.
 When the lungs are unable to fully expand, a person may experience shortness of breath with only minimal physical exertion.

 Cardiac problems, such as high blood pressure and heart disease, are often linked to obesity.
 Vigorous exercise can increase blood pressure, which is dangerous if blood pressure is already high.

 Risk of Heat Exhaustion